 - Since all the modules are tested at once, you can’t test modules based on priority or critical functionality.
 Even the peripheral modules are tested equally as compared to high-risk modules.

-As the name suggests, the tester starts from the bottom of the application’s control flow and gradually moves upward.
-Same as in the big bang approach, there is a high possibility that modules at the upper stage are not yet developed when lower modules are being tested.
+In bottom-up integration testing, the tester starts from the bottom of the application’s control flow and gradually moves upward.
+Like two approaches i.e., big bang and top-down, there is a high possibility that modules at the upper stage are not yet completed by the development team when lower modules are being tested.
 In such cases, the tester needs to simulate the missing module’s functionality by using suitable drivers.

-Use case: This approach is used to identify any crucial flaw in the lower-level modules of the application.
+Use case: This incremental testing approach is used to identify any crucial flaw in the lower-level modules of the application.

 - Since it is based on the control flow of the application, fault localization is much easier.